 Rate the App: Tap to review the UniFi mobile app in the App Store® or Google Play™.

 Acknowledgements: Tap to visit the Ubiquiti website for information about the app’s licenses.

 Standalone Mode vs Controller Mode

-Before setting up your devices, you should decide whether you want to use our controller software or configure your AP's without it.
+Before setting up your devices, you should decide whether you want to use our Controller software or configure your AP's without it in Standalone mode.

 The Controller mode is the preferred method for configuring your UniFi devices.
 You will be able to view the dashboard, devices, clients, statistics, insights, alerts, events and more; as well as view detailed information about devices and clients.
 Many configuration and settings options are available as well, and you can use it from almost anywhere in the world.

 Advantages: all features are available with in-depth information and configuration; and it is accessible from anywhere (with Cloud Access enabled).

-Disadvantages: the controller software must be installed and running (on a computer, server, or a UniFi Cloud Key (UCK), UniFi Application Server (UAS), or the host of your choice).
+Disadvantages: the UniFi Controller software must be installed and running (on a computer, server, UniFi Cloud Key (UCK), UniFi Application Server (UAS), or the host of your choice).

 This is an alternative method for configuring UniFi AP's.
-The app is designed for anyone who wants to control their AP's right away without taking the time to configure a controller.
+This mode is designed for anyone who wants to control their AP's right away without taking the time to configure a controller.
 This is recommended for users who have only a few AP's, for instance at home, and wish to simplify the process.

 Advantages: easy to set up; no software is required to be running.

 Disadvantages: very few features are available; only UniFi AP's are supported; and you must be on-site to access devices.

 The following section shows how to configure a brand new, out of the box UniFi AP nanoHD using Standalone Mode.

 1. Follow the access point's Quick Start Guide to connect it to the internet and power (you may use a UniFi Switch to get both at the same time).
 Open the UniFi Mobile app, and wait for the device to appear under Devices.
 Tap on the device you want to adopt.